DV

 ETF Comparison

-A head-to-head comparison of Schwab U.S. Large-Cap Growth ETF and Vanguard Information Technology ETF covering yield, cost, risk, and income potential.
+A head-to-head of the Schwab U.S. Large-Cap Growth ETF and the Vanguard Information Technology ETF covering holdings overlap, sector concentration, cost, and portfolio role.

 Visual comparison